 Where to stay outside of Washington DC

 With the DC Metro system being as comprehensive as it is, you have lots of options of where to stay and be able to do a Washington DC day trip.
 Our recommendation is actually the Fairfax or Vienna areas and then take the train into the city.
+There are some wonderful short term rentals in the DC area, and Washington DC AirBNB rentals are growing more and more every month.

 Why stay all the way out in Fairfax?
 Simple.
 Traffic in the greater DC area is insane and driving to the metro stations closer to the city is just as much of a headache as driving into the city.